TeCSAR-UNCC/S-RAD-ActionLocalizationClassification/README.md

 # Overview

-We release the Pytorch Code of S-RAD
+We release the Pytorch Code of S-RAD:

 ![Screenshot](single_scale_base_implementation.png)

 # Table of Contents: